 (c) - Result in a change in air traffic patterns, including either an increase in traffic levels or a change in location that results in substantial safety risks?
-Answer: No impact.

-Staff concluded there should be no change in air traffic patterns due to the potential implementation strategies, because the strategies in no way either increase or decrease air traffic and structures should not be tall enough to have an affect on the flight of an airplane..
+Staff concluded there should be no change in air traffic patterns due to the reasonably foreseeable implementation strategies, because the strategies in no way either increase or decrease air traffic and structures should not be tall enough to have an affect on the flight of an airplane.

 (d) - Substantially increase hazards due to a design feature (e.g., sharp curves or dangerous intersections) or incompatible uses (e.g., farm equipment)?
-Answer: No impact.